Learn About Primary Ciliary Dyskinesia (PCD)

 - PCD is a cause of bronchiectasis and is usually under-recognized until it is relatively severe.

 - It is often first diagnosed as asthma, bronchitis, or bronchiectasis of unknown cause ("idiopathic").

-With good care, people with PCD remain relatively healthy throughout their lives despite having some impairment of quality of life, mainly with chest infections.
+With good care, people with PCD can remain relatively healthy throughout their lives despite having some impairment of quality of life, mainly with recurring chest infections.
 Although research is ongoing, and many questions remain to be answered, it is highly likely that early diagnosis, good preventive healthcare, early treatment of infections, and avoiding other risk factors, such as cigarette smoking, can help prevent PCD from progressing to becoming very serious.

 Occasionally, despite the best treatment, it may progress to the point that a patient may need a lung transplant.